 When describing the region 750 years ago, Fayoum’s governor Abu ‘Uthmân al-Nabulsi wrote, “Cool are the dawns; tall are the trees; many are the fruits; little are the rains.”
 With such a tranquil retreat so close to Cairo, it’s surprising one of the most ancient areas in all of Africa remains relatively unknown to the outside world.

 Sunflowers, date palms, and water buffalo dominate the landscape.
-This area, known as the Fayoum Oasis, is not an oasis in the truest sense of the word, as it is fed by hundreds of capillary canals from the Nile instead of springs.
+This area, known as the Fayoum Oasis, is not an oasis in the truest sense of the word.
+Rather, it is fed by hundreds of capillary canals from the Nile instead of springs.
 Still, the land is fertile.

 To truly experience one of Egypt’s best-kept secrets, make your base at the lavishly luxurious Lazib Inn.
-With just eight rooms, the boutique hotel is set among manicured gardens overlooking the world’s oldest nature reserve on the shores of Lake Qaroun.
-Once a breadbasket of the Roman world, this area is known for producing delicious fruits and vegetables.
-Its bounty inspires the dining experience at Lazib Inn, where fresh, local ingredients stand out.
+Set among manicured gardens with only eight rooms, this boutique hotel overlooks the world’s oldest nature reserve on the shores of Lake Qaroun.
+The area, known for producing delicious fruits and vegetables, inspires the dining experience at Lazib Inn.

-The relaxing setting makes Lazib Inn an ideal destination to start or end a journey to Egypt, but there’s also plenty to do there.
+The relaxing setting makes Lazib Inn an ideal destination to start or end a journey to Egypt.
+On the other hand, there’s also plenty to do there.
 Try horseback rides on Arabian steeds, desert safaris exploring the shimmering sand dunes, and exploration of the UNESCO World Heritage Site Wadi El Hitan (Valley of the Whales).
-Fayoum is widely regarded as the best place for bird-watching in Egypt, peaking from October to April when a number of bird species, including a variety of warblers and larks, flock to the oasis.
+Fayoum, widely regarded as the best place for bird-watching in Egypt, peaks from October to April.
+At this time, a number of bird species, including a variety of warblers and larks, flock to the oasis.

-Further west in a seemingly endless expanse of sand, the Siwa Oasis is home to 20,000 indigenous Siwis, a Berber ethnic group who lead minimalistic lives in a tribal system that has remained relatively unchanged for centuries.
-Since about 700 BC, they have managed to live in isolation, speaking their own language and boasting a cultural identity vastly different from modern Egyptians.
-For a true glimpse into the lives of the Siwis, make plans to visit a local family for tea in their home.
+Further west in a seemingly endless expanse of sand, the Siwa Oasis is home to 20,000 indigenous Siwis.
+A Berber ethnic group, the Siwis lead minimalistic lives in a tribal system that has remained relatively unchanged for centuries.
+Since about 700 BC, they have lived in isolation.
+Specifically, the Siwis speak their own language and boast a cultural identity vastly different from modern Egyptians.
+For a true glimpse, make plans to visit a local family for tea in their home.

 The Greeks first discovered the Siwa Oasis and established the Oracle of Amun there.
 After reclaiming Egypt from the Persians, Alexander the Great made the long journey to Siwa to visit the Oracle where, allegedly, he was told he was the son of Amun-Ra, the supreme god.
 Today, you can walk in Alexander’s footsteps and visit the ruins of the Oracle Temple.
 You shouldn’t miss a visit to Jebel al-Mwata (Mountain of the Dead) either.
 It’s Siwa’s version of the Valley of the Kings with ancient tombs dug into the mountain.
 If you’re adventurous, try dune bashing, sand boarding, hiking, or horseback riding in the desert.